Losing weight isn’t easy.

 - Beans and Legumes

 - Herbs and Spices

-- Oils (I prefer: olive oil, avocado oil).
+- Oils (I prefer: extra virgin olive oil, avocado oil).

 Foods You Can’t Eat On Low Sugar Diet

 - Refined carbs: Frozen pizzas, Pastries, Cakes, Biscuits, White carbs(white flour, white bread, white paste).

 - Sugary drinks: Soda, Fizzy drinks, Starbucks beverages and sweetened coffee, Ready made juices and fruit juices, Energy drinks, Sweetened smoothies, Flavoured yogurt.

 - Breakfast cereals (swap to low sugar cereals like Wholegrain cereals, porridge oats).